-Learn more about our specialty clinics including hearing protection, decreased sound tolerance, hearing aids for health and aging.
+Learn more about our specialty teaching clinics including electrophysiology testing, hearing protection and hearing aids.

 About 150,000 New Zealanders have some form of hearing loss attributed to exposure to loud noise.

 The Department of Labour’s Occupational Safety and Health regulations allow for a maximum exposure to sound of 85 decibels over an eight-hour day without the use of hearing protection.